Wanting to see some of the Highland's majestic mountains during winter, I made a trip to the UK's largest national park, the Cairngorms.

 It was getting darker quickly, so I welcomed the fact that the last stretch of the journey was on a wide, easy-to-navigate gravel road.

 All Scottish hostels I've stayed before were good, and the Aviemore's wasn't an exception.
 One thing that stood out for me here was that about 1/3 of the guests were over 30 years old.
 This place destroyed the stereotype that hostels are only for broken kids and party animals up to their 20ies max.
 There was even a family with children.
-"All welcome" really works here and it was so nice to see it.
+"All welcome" really works here, and it was so nice to see it.

 The next day I started at dawn with a brisk walk onto a ridge west of the town.

-Sunrise was interrupted by light rain; nothing to spoil the fun, though.
+The sunrise got interrupted by light rain; nothing to spoil the fun, though.

 Then I met a friend, and we took a bus to the bottom station of the Cairngorm Mountain ski resort located 15km (9mi) from Aviemore, at ~590m (1935ft) above the sea level.
 They have many ski slopes, but this winter's lack of snow caused it to be quiet.
 From here, there is a funicular railway that climbs up to a panoramic restaurant in ~1075m (3526ft).

-At first, I thought about taking it one-way up to give us a jump start to hike around the high plateau, which awaits behind the restaurant; however, then I learned that if you take the train up, you are not able to leave the station - unless you purchase a guided walk down.
+At first, I thought about taking it one-way up to give us a jump start to hike around the high plateau, which awaits behind the restaurant.
+However, then I learned that if you take the train up, you are not able to leave the station - unless you purchase a guided walk down.
 Pfff, right.
 This discovered, we headed up by foot.

 The scenery around was great, and thanks to the wind, it was changing every second.
 Noticed that dramatic clouds in the right portion of the image above?
 Well, that was nothing less than a snow blizzard quickly coming our way.